The Book of Matthew

 | Redaction Profiler | Does this verse contain known editorial vocabulary fingerprints? |

 Each axis scores from 0.0 (strongest evidence for authenticity) to 1.0 (strongest evidence for editorial origin).
+The axes are not equally weighted: external attestation carries the highest weight (3.0), followed by fulfillment formula detection (2.5), synoptic divergence and NLP composite (2.0 each), contextual displacement and the redaction profiler (1.5 each), and Semitic substrate markers (1.0).
 The weighted composite produces tier assignments:

 | Tier | Meaning | Verses | % |